Mayedl10/BFIL/README.md

 <br><br><br><br>
 *You can use anything instead of ~.
 I like to use "+=", "-=", "<-", "->".

-If you want to compile this yourself, I am on windows and used ```g++ *.cpp -o out``` to compile.
-You may need to modify main.cpp when not using windows.
+If you want to compile this yourself, I am on windows and used ```g++ *.cpp``` to compile.
+This should work, assuming you're running `g++` in the source directory.
+You may need to modify main.cpp when not using Windows because of filepath stuff because Windows just likes its `\`s for paths.